Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

 You can configure FIDO2 passwordless login for your apps in two ways:
 - **Security key/Biometrics**: An application user uses a FIDO2 supported authenticator to log in without entering a username or a password.
-- **Identifier first + Security key/Biometrics**: An application user enters a username.
-Asgardeo verifies the identity and prompts the user to use a FIDO2 supported authenticator to log in.
+- **Identifier first + Security key/Biometrics**: An application user enters a username first.
+Asgardeo verifies the identity from the username and prompts the user to use a FIDO2 supported authenticator to log in.

 ## Prerequisites
 -   To get started, you need to have an application registered in Asgardeo.
 If you don't already have one, register one of the following application types.